tav/espians-planfile/ampify.md

 title: Ampify
 ---

-Ampify is the decentralised application platform that we are building.
+Ampify is the decentralised application platform that we are developing.